-Solution: You may have to file a lawsuit against United Auto in order to get paid fair value for your personal injury claim.
+Solution: You may have to file a lawsuit against UAIC in order to get paid fair value for your personal injury claim.
 As with any other personal injury case resulting from an auto accident, you should open up an insured motorist (UM) insurance claim immediately.

 The longest (ridiculously long) PIP application form that I have ever seen is that of United Automobile Insurance Company.

-United Auto probably thinks (and is probably correct to a certain extent) that a certain percentage of people will give up their claims because they don’t want to spend the time (1 -2 hours or so) completing the PIP application.
+United Auto probably thinks that a certain percentage of people will give up on their claims after looking at the long application.
+After all, who wants to spend 1 -2 hours or so completing a form.

 If you make a PIP claim with United Auto, you can expect that they will make you show up in person at its office to take your Examination Under Oath.

-While every auto insurance company has the right to take your Examination Under Oath, I think United actually makes you show up in person more than any other insurer that I know of.
+While every auto insurance company has the right to take your Examination Under Oath, I think UAIC actually makes you show up in person more than any other insurer that I know of.

 The other auto insurers that I know of will, if they take your statement at all, will take it over the phone.
 This is much more convenient for you.
 It saves you gas, time and money.

-Solution: I am not aware of any authority that requires you to complete the PIP application.
-I would not complete the PIP application.
+I am not aware of any authority that requires you to complete the PIP application.
+Thus, I would not complete the PIP application.